dinithmaleesha/gpa-calculator/README.md

-Thank you for using the NIBM Diploma in Software Engineering GPA Calculator! 🎓✨
+Thank you for using the my GPA Calculator! 🎓✨